- What is a Binomial Distribution?

-The Binomial Distribution Formula: Binomial Distribution Overview
+- The Binomial Distribution Formula

 Binomial distributions must also meet the following three criteria:

 - The number of observations or trials is fixed.
 In other words, you can only figure out the probability of something happening if you do it a certain number of times.
 This is common sense — if you toss a coin once, your probability of getting a tails is 50%.
-IF you toss a coin a 20 times, your probability of getting a tails is very, very close to 100%.
+If you toss a coin a 20 times, your probability of getting a tails is very, very close to 100%.

 - Each observation or trial is independent.
 In other words, none of your trials have an effect on the probability of the next trial.